Cinderella is Dead: Plot summary

 The plot holds parallels to the original story of Cinderella.
 The King of Mersailles holds an annual ball that young women are required to attend.
 At the ball, men choose the young woman that they want as their bride.
 A woman has three years to be chosen as a bride.
 If not, she forfeits her right to get married and loses her connections to her community.
 Even if they do get married, some end up in bad marriages and some would rather not get married at all.

-The main character, Sophia, wants to live with and marry her childhood best friend, Erin.
+The main character, Sophia, wants to live with and marry her childhood best friend, Erin, who she is in love with.
 For Sophia and Erin to live like this, they will need to escape Mersailles.
 Sophia is sure that this is what she wants, but Erin is not sure she wants to escape.
 Instead, Sophia is befriended by Constance (a descendant of the stepsisters in the original story).
 Constance recounts the history of Cinderella from her perspective—one that is very different from how the fairy tale is usually told.
 Sophia and Constance join forces to visit the fairy godmother and to confront the King Manford, hoping to change these patriarchal laws for good.